xenitane/xenitane.github.io/src/content/project/seam-carving.md

 createdAt: "12 Apr 2024"
 ---

-What if I told you that there is a way by which you can shrink the width/height of an image without losing macroscopic details i.e. people, buildings etc&hellip; without any fancy AI, that too using a simple C-Program.
+What if I told you that there is a way by which you can shrink the width/height of an image without losing whole objects i.e. people, buildings etc&hellip; without any fancy AI, that too using a simple C-Program.

 Sounds too good to be true, but it is.
 This application right here is an implementation of one such algorithm which can achieve what I mentioned earlier.